shaoyuc3/dior-VTON/README.md

 sh scripts/run_PBAFN.sh
 ```

-__Note__: if you don't want to warmup the Flow Field Estimator, you can extract the weights from [here](https://drive.google.com/drive/folders/1upRRswJf_hXldl48w5QCX7LOJp71otJB).
+__Note__: if you don't want to warmup the Estimator, you can extract the weights from [here](https://drive.google.com/drive/folders/1upRRswJf_hXldl48w5QCX7LOJp71otJB).

 __Training__

-After warming up the flownet, train the pipeline by
+After warming up the flownet, train the pipeline by running
 ```
 sh scripts/run_train.sh
 ```
-Run ```tensorboard --logdir checkpoints/$EXP_NAME/train``` to check tensorboard.

-*Note: Resetting discriminators may help training when it stucks at local minimals.*

 ## Evaluations